Thermal efficiency in glazed curtain wall systems

 Polyamide thermal barrier strips

 Polyamide barriers represent an alternative to the polyurethane-based pour-and-debridge method.
-They are pre-extruded, structural plastic insulating strips that usually have multidirectional glass fiber reinforcing to improve load transfer.
+They are pre-extruded, structural polyamide insulating strips that usually have multidirectional glass fiber reinforcing to improve load transfer.

 For wall systems utilizing polyamide strips, two separate aluminum extrusions are designed—one interior and one exterior—and channels in the aluminum profiles are created to hold the barrier strips.
-These channels must be knurled, or bent, to produce teeth that improve the shear strength of the assembly, as well as hold the polyamide strip and prevent shrinkage.
+These channels must be knurled to produce teeth that improve the shear strength of the assembly, as well as hold the polyamide strip and prevent shrinkage.
 (In many curtain wall applications, the shear strength of the composite is typically not critical because the composite I value comes from the interior tube.
-Shear values for composite assemblies using strips generally achieve between 800 and 2200 for 100-mm [4-in] section.
+Shear values for composite assemblies using strips generally achieve between 3560 N and 9785 N for 100-mm (800 and 2200 pounds of force for 4-in.) section.
 Additionally, there is thermal cycling data in which there is minimal drop in shear after field exposure or thermal cycling.)
-Once the polyamide strip is inserted into the aluminum’s channel, the entire assembly is rolled, or crimped, to create the bond and turn the system into a composite.
+Once the polyamide strip is inserted into the aluminum’s channel, the entire assembly is rolled, or crimped, to create the mechanical bond and turn the system into a composite.

 Image courtesy YKK AP